 Place matters, staying matters - God is already at work in the everyday spaces of our lives.
 The places we live and the people we live alongside are important.
 In fact, these are the places and people God has sent us to.
-It is here that Forge America wants to come alongside everyday individuals to empower and equip them to join God in His redemptive mission.
+It is here that Forge America wants to come alongside everyday individuals to inspire and equip them to join God in His redemptive mission.
 We do not want to extract people from their context rather we want to come to them.
 We are not sending people over borders and across seas rather we are helping ordinary followers of Jesus realize they have already been sent to the places they live, work, or play.
-It is here in these places we want to empower and equip people to make a Kingdom difference.
+It is here in these places we want to equip people to make a Kingdom difference.

 So whether you are a full time student, a stay at home parent, a business-man or business-woman, an artist, an architect, etc.; the learning comes to you.